 Here’s some highlights from their beautiful day…

-If you are looking for a wedding photographer in either Devon or Cornwall to capture your wedding day, my 2019 diary is filling up fast.
+If you are having a woodland blessing at Streamcombe Farm and are looking for a wedding photographer in either Devon or Cornwall to capture your wedding day, my 2019 diary is filling up fast.
 Please contact me to check availability and also the latest offers.
 I shall look forward to hearing from you soon.